 Criteria for use

-Flights that remain wholly within domestic United States airspace, and do not meet any of the criteria requiring an ICAO format flight plan, may use an FAA domestic format flight plan.
+Flights that remain wholly within domestic United States airspace, and do not meet any of the criteria above requiring an ICAO format flight plan, may use an FAA domestic format flight plan.

 How to prepare your domestic flight plan